pawurb/node-postgres-wiki/Extras.md

 ### Other

-- [acarl/pg-restify](https://github.com/acarl/pg-restify) - Creates a generic REST API for a postgres database using restify.
+- [acarl/pg-restify](https://github.com/acarl/pg-restify) - Creates a generic REST API for a PostgreSQL database using restify.
 - [archfirst/joinjs](https://github.com/archfirst/joinjs) - A simple library to map the results of complex joins to nested JavaScript objects (alternative to full-blown ORMs).
 - [nuodata/nuodata-db-api](https://github.com/nuodata/nuodata-db-api) - REST API for a PostgreSQL database.
 - [vitaly-t/pg-minify](https://github.com/vitaly-t/pg-minify) - Minifies PostgreSQL scripts.
-- [pg-generator](https://www.pg-generator.com) - Template Based Scaffolding for PostgreSQL.
+- [pg-generator](https://www.pg-generator.com/) - Template-based scaffolding for PostgreSQL.
 Command line utility which generates files for each table and schema of a PostgreSQL database.
-- [pg-structure](https://www.pg-structure.com) - Node.js library to get structure of a PostgreSQL database automatically as a detailed object.
+- [pg-structure](https://www.pg-structure.com/) - Node library to get structure of a PostgreSQL database automatically as a detailed object.